pyecharts/pyecharts/document/doc_en_US.md

 * ```show_config()```
     print and output all options of the chart
 * ```render()```
-    creat a file named render.html in the root directory defaultly,which support path parameter and set the location the file save in,for instance render(r"e:\my_first_chart.html")，open file with your browser.
+    creat a file named render.html in the root directory defaultly,which supports path parameter and set the location the file save in,for instance render(r"e:\my_first_chart.html")，open file with your browser.

 ### Python2 Coding Problem
 default code type is UTF-8, there's no problem in Python3, because Python3 have a good support in chinese.
 But in Python2, please use the following sentence to ensure avoiding wrong coding problem: